schoo7/NLN/README.md

 python run_demo.py
 ```

 The command creates `demo_output/` and should finish in less than one minute on a normal desktop.
-With threshold 0 and the full image, the expected summary is:
+With threshold 0 (the paper recommends a biology meaningful value 100-200) and the full image, the expected summary is:

 | Series | Frames | ROI pixels | Absolute pixels | Absolute % | Increase | Increase % | Decrease | Decrease % | Overlap | Overlap % |
 | --- | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: |